2014 | Black | Cob | Under 13.2hh

 Parsley is one of the lucky ones.

-If you can lend your support for just £3.00 per month, we can continue to be ready and able to step in when needed and help other ponies just like him.
+If you can lend your support, we can continue to be ready and able to step in when needed and help other ponies just like him.

 Back in the early part of the horse crisis, one of our team was asked by Durham County Council, if they could take in a mare and foal.